mmowers/bokehpivot/README.md

 1. If a page refresh doesn't work, then restart the bokeh server.
 If you have time, you can send Matt a screenshot of the error in the terminal window, if there is one.

 ## Modifying App Code
-* On local, modify the code at will.
+* Clone the repo with `git clone https://github.nrel.gov/ReEDS/bokehpivot.git`, and modify the code at will.
 If the modifications would be useful for other team members, please push the changes back to origin.
-* On Orion, please create a copy of D:\\CommonGitRepos\\Bokeh\\bokehpivot and make modifications to that copy so that you don't effect others who are working off the common repo.

 ## Additional Resources
 This tool uses bokeh, built on python: